mmolari/blactxm15-context-analysis/README.md

 ![mash distance](./figs/mash_dist_mat.png)

 The script `analysis.py` also generates a linear representation for the pangenome graph.
-Blocks are represented in different colors, with blocks occurring only once being represented in gray.
-The first four letters of the block name are reported for every block.
+Blocks are represented in different colors, with blocks occurring only once being represented in white.
+The first four letters of the block name are reported for every block, with red names corresponding to blocks that are reverse-complemented.
 The final block `ABVFBXCQSS` is present in all isolates.
 Moving left from it we find first a split in the three main clades.

 ![pangenome graph](./figs/pangraph.png)